-Basic loss per share amounts are calculated by dividing the net loss for the period by the weighted average number of ordinary shares outstanding during the period.
-The basic and diluted earnings (loss) per share are the same since the Company reported a loss for 2022 and 2021.
+Basic loss per share amounts are calculated by dividing the net loss for the period by the weighted average number of ordinary shares outstanding during the year.
+The basic and diluted loss per share are the same since the Company reported a loss for years ended December 31, 2023 and 2022.